kugurerdem/rugu.dev/content/english/blog/mark-scroll-positions.md

 #### 1) Interaction between the popup and content scripts

-In Google Chrome, the environment used by an extension's popup is separate from the environment of the current tab the user is viewing (i.e., the HTML, CSS, and JavaScript files of the webpage).
+In modern browsers, the environment used by an extension's popup is separate from the environment of the current tab the user is viewing (i.e., the HTML, CSS, and JavaScript files of the webpage).

 This separation isolates the extension from web content and prevents extensions from directly accessing and modifying tab content.
 For this, extensions need